How Do Vehicles Roll Over and What Causes Them?

 However, if you are found 50% or less responsible, you can file a claim.
 Your settlement amount is then reduced by your level of fault.

 For example, if you are in a rollover accident because you hit a pothole but were speeding at the time, you might be partially responsible.
-Had you been traveling at a slower speed, the accident might not have been as severe, or you could have avoided it entirely.
+Had you been traveling more slowly, the accident might not have been as severe, or you could have avoided it entirely.

 If you are found to be 30% at fault and your compensation totals $100,000, you will forfeit 30% of the settlement based on your liability, leaving you with $70,000.